-- Yes, you should use WebP format images for views.
-For more information, see Reducing Image Download Sizes.
+Yes, you should use WebP format images for views.
+For more information about using WebP, see Reducing Image Download Sizes.

 - How do instant apps show up in Google web search?

-- Instant apps show up the same way as an installable app shows up in the search results.
-If there is an instant app associated with the URL, the app shows up with an app icon and an "Instant" label if there is an instant app associated with URL, similar to how "Installed" apps show up in search results.
+Instant apps show up the same way as an installable app shows up in the search results.
+If there is an instant app associated with the URL, the app shows up with an app icon and a label with the text "Instant".

 - Can I use Android Instant Apps to distribute my game?

-- Games are a highly specialized category of apps, and often have unique tools, large assets, and high performance requirements.
-Even so, we are interested in exploring game use cases.
-Check the Android Instant Apps posts on StackOverflow.
+Games are a highly specialized category of apps, and often have unique tools, large assets, and high performance requirements.

 Project structure, features, and architecture

 - Do instant apps and installable apps have separate

-If you build your installable app and instant app from the same Android
+build.gradlefiles if you build your installable app and instant app from the same Android Studio project.